iaincollins/structured-data-api/README.md

 ### Backup / restore

-Use the standard mongodump and mongorestore tools for backups.
+You can use the standard `mongodump` and `mongorestore` commands for backups.

 #### Backup